All articles

 Saint Louis, MO: the Chicago thesis in a smaller market

-Saint Louis tracks Chicago closely on the underlying signals.
-The retirement cliff is 33.5 percent, second highest in the data-complete sample.
-DSO penetration is 3.1 percent, close to Chicago's.
-The metro is smaller (829 active dentists) so the absolute number of acquisition-ready practices is lower, but the proportional opportunity is similar.
+Saint Louis tracks Chicago closely on the supply side.
+The retirement cliff is 33.4 percent, second highest in the data-complete sample.
+DSO penetration is 6.2 percent, modest against the size of the supply wave.
+The metro is smaller, so the absolute number of acquisition-ready practices is lower, but the proportional opportunity is similar.
 For a regional DSO looking for the next mid-size market after the Florida buildout slows, Saint Louis is the obvious next stop.

 Read the full Saint Louis briefing →